 When you plan to implement an AI customer service platform, you may face some pushback from agents.
 Some may resist the change to their existing workflows, or lack confidence in using advanced technology.
 And they may also have concerns about being replaced by machines.

 The solution to this is all about reassurance.
-Make sure your agents receive full training, and let them know that the aim is to complement their work by adding an extra layer of efficiency—it will make their jobs less tedious and free them up to work on more complex (and rewarding) interactions.
+Make sure your agents know that the aim is to complement their work by adding an extra layer of efficiency—it will make their jobs less tedious and free them up to work on more complex (and rewarding) interactions.

-Your customers may also resist the introduction of AI tools, especially older customers who tend to distrust new technology.
+Your customers may also resist the introduction of AI for customer care, especially older customers who tend to distrust new technology.
 Many people prefer to speak to a human agent instead of using chatbots or IVR menus, particularly when it’s a complex query.

 You can mitigate these risks by picking a customer service platform with enterprise-grade security, and providing security training to everyone involved in using the AI tools.